 The Integration of Social Media and Gambling

 Another factor that is boosting demand for mobile gambling is how easily mobile gambling integrates with social media.
 Game developers will often add a social element to their games, which allows players to navigate between their regular social media activities and their games seamlessly.
-The social element also boosts the popularity of the games themselves.
+The social element also boosts the popularity of the games themselves, and social media makes it easy for the sites to advertise their online casino offers and draw new customers in.
 That’s why gambling related games are some of the most played on social media today.

 What Can We Expect for the Future?

 According to a recent report by Technavio, the global mobile gambling market is set to increase by 18.84% from last year to 2021.
 This could eventually mean that mobile gambling will become the number one support for online casinos in 2021.
 This would completely change the online gambling landscape and how operators approach design and marketing.
 We’re now already seeing more emphasis being put on mobile gaming, but we could see a switch towards a mobile-first approach like we’ve seen in many other online industries.